 Will you explore the legends of the Newcastle Castle?

-The Newcastle Castle is open from 10am until 5pm every day.
-Simply buy your ticket from the Black Gate and start your investigation into the Castle’s history in the museum!
+Thanks to the Covid-19 pandemic, Newcastle Castle is open from 10am until 5pm from Friday until Monday.
+Book your tickets online to get your time slot and start your investigation into the Castle’s history in the museum!